What is KB4C?

 Stay tuned for a complete list of weekend events, which will go live April 30.
 Sign up for email updates here so you don’t miss a thing.

-What does KB4C benefit?
+What does KB4C benefit

-KB4C supports local organizations serving the Gorge community in the areas of cancer care, support and mental health and wellness.
 For the past 17 years, KB4C has benefited organizations such as Children’s Hospital Seattle, Children’s Healing Art Project, John Wayne Cancer Foundation, Celilo Cancer Center, OHSU Adolescent & Young Adult Clinic, and Project Koru, the local organization here in Hood River that was started because of Kiteboard 4 Cancer.

 What is Kiteboarding?